Even though beautiful abstract portraits look complicated, they’re fairly easy to create. All you need are a few images and Adobe Photoshop.

 - Any version of Photoshop, including Photoshop CS5.

 - A few photos of textures.
-You can take these yourself or download them on a stock photo website.
+You can make these yourself or download them on a stock photo website.
 Here are 20 free textures I curated on Unsplash.

 Open your image in Photoshop.
 Open your first texture in the same file.
 You can quickly do this by dragging the texture over your image.
 Adjust the texture as you see fit.